rarmenia/Anvil-Enchantments/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+**Other Mods**
+A link to a list of any other installed mods.
+If no other mods are installed, just write "No Other Mods"

 **Expected behavior**
 A clear and concise description of what you expected to happen.